 Definition of Cash Ratio

-Typically it is expressed in terms of numbers which is either greater than, equal to or less than 1.
+Typically it is expressed in numbers that are either greater than, equal to, or less than 1.
 If the ratio is greater than 1, then it indicates that the company has more than enough cash and cash equivalent to pay off the current liabilities if required to be paid immediately.
-However, very few companies end up with such a situation as it is practically not advisable to maintain such high liquid reserves.
-On the other hand, if the ratio is equal to 1, then it indicates that the company has just the adequate amount of cash and cash equivalents to pay off the current liabilities.
-If a company has a cash ratio of less than 1, then it means that the company has more current liabilities than what it can pay off with its cash and cash equivalents.
+However, very few companies end up in such a situation as maintaining such high liquid reserves is practically not advisable.
+On the other hand, if the ratio is equal to 1, it indicates that the company has just enough cash and cash equivalents to pay off the current liabilities.
+If a company has a cash ratio of less than 1, it means it has more current liabilities than what it can pay off with its cash and cash equivalents.

 Examples of Cash Ratio (With Excel Template)